The Latest Advances and Innovations in Knee Surgeries

 But...Surgical Advances are Progressing at a Fast Rate

-However, while knee injuries such as an ACL tear was once the end of any athletic career, most people are now able to bounce back.
-But, it often takes more than a year to get the knee back in shape for elite-level training and performance.
+However, while knee injuries such as an ACL or PCL Tear once meant the end of any athletic career, most people are now able to bounce back.
+But it often takes more than a year to get the knee back in shape for elite-level training and performance.
+As of 2023, even patients who have undergone total knee arthroplasty (a total knee replacement) are successfully returning to their sports, and are encouraged by their doctors to do so.

-Recent medical advances are now making knee surgeries less invasive and greatly shortening the recovery time.
-And the advances are happening at ever-increasing intervals
+Recent medical advances are now making knee surgeries less invasive and greatly decreasing recovery time.
+And the advances are happening at ever-increasing intervals.

 Radio Frequency Treatment

-With some knee conditions surgery is not needed to heal the tear, but to heal the pain.
-With some knee issues, the only way to handle the pain is strong prescription drugs or invasive surgery.
+With some knee conditions surgery isn't needed to heal the tear, but to stop the pain.
+Sometimes the only way to handle the pain is strong prescription drugs or invasive surgery.

-The surgery is much less invasive than the traditional approach and it allows for the patient to be active in a much shorter time.
+For now, it seems that this type of surgery is much less invasive than the traditional approach and it allows for the patient to be active in a much shorter time.
+We will certainly be looking out for more news of Dr. Murray's innovation in the future.

 ACL Stem Cell Procedure

-It seems like stem cells are always in the medical news in one way or another.
-A new stem cell procedure is currently being used to treat both full and partial ACL tears.
+Lately, it seems like stem cells are always in the medical news in one way or another.
+Their adaptability and capacity for regeneration have made them a proven tool in a number of procedures.
+Currently, two new stem cell procedures are being used to treat both full and partial ACL tears.

 Nasal Cartilage